- One study found that 7 in 10 customers are unlikely to shop from an online retailer after a poor delivery experience

 - Proof of problem: providers ask for photo evidence of any loss, damage or theft

 Make sure to submit any claims before the cutoff.
-For express services, the cutoff is typically within 21 calendar days of the original shipment.
+The cutoff is typically within 21 calendar days of the original shipment for express services.
 Economy shipping services often allow up to 60 days for submission.
 In the case of lost packages, you typically get 60 days to submit a claim.
 These timelines can vary by courier and provider – so be sure to read the fine print to avoid disappointment.

 Once you submit your claim online, you can expect an approved claim to be paid in 1-2 weeks.
 Not all claims get paid, however, just like regular insurance.
 Since couriers are incentivized to not pay claims, many merchants prefer to use third-party shipping insurance instead.